agsb/wirewp/README.md

 > Each wire have one name (only);

-## Planes

-To reduce the interference, some boards uses power (Vcc) on components side and ground (Vss) on wires side, using more thicker wires.

-Or both at wire side, as lines with two rows (of holes), one with Ground (VSS) and other with Power (VCC).

-Most of vendor's wirewrap PCB boards does a sequence of

-    [V V x o o o G G o o o x] or [G G x o o o V V o o o x]

-    __V__ vcc, __G__ vss (gnd), __x__ not connect,
-    __o__ isle for pin of sockets

-## Board

-I made a mix over above:

-    coordenade X is the smaller side and Y is longest side of board;

-    a sequence of isles around board is left without connections;

-    the identification is done at wire side of board;

-    a sequence of (x o p3 v o p2 x g p1 o) where:
-            __x__ is not connected, __o__ is for hole for long pin, __p1__, __p2__, are holes socket for slim DIP, __p1__, __p3__, are holes socket for wide DIP, if socket have long pin, __o__ is not connected

-For common pcb protoboards, with isles in both sides of FR4 plate, I use long pin headers at sides of common sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets.
-Must soldering to fix both and join pins.

-#### List Input format
+## Input format

-Make a primary CSV list with: unit, pin, wire, obs,
+Make a primary CSV list with: unit, pin, wire, comment,

 _unit, the unit to place at board ;_
-        U00 is the board, U01 first unit, etc
+        (numeric) 00 is the board, 01 first unit, etc

 _pin, the pin of unit;_
-        NN, counted as in schematics, 00 is reserved
+        (numeric) NN, counted as in schematics, 00 is reserved

 _wire, name of wire to wrap at this pin;_
-        must start with a letter, only power wires start numbers
+        (text) must start with a letter, only power wires start numbers

-_obs, any observation about it;_
+_comment, any comments about it;_
-        eg. schematics name of pin, sizes, etc
+        (text) eg. schematics name of pin, sizes, etc

 Use one line for each wire on pin.

 Use # at start of line, for comments.

-#### List notes
+### List notes

 1. _unit_ 00 is reserved for the board;
 1. _pin_  00 is reserved for specials;
-1. use _obs_ for more information, eg. sizes, color, datasheet use/name of pin;
+1. use _comments_ for more information,
+eg. sizes, color, datasheet use/name of pin;

-#### wires reserved
+### wires reserved

 (still a primitive sintax)

     - "NN, 00, 00, x, y," define the size of unit, top-right origin;